 This subsection sets forth the exceptions to the limitations on assessments.
-The Commission recommends the removal of the capital letters used at the beginning of subsections (c)(1)(A) - (c) to improve the readability of this subsection.
-In addition, the Commission recommends dividing subsection (c)(1)(C) into additional subsections and the removal of extraneous language to improve the accessibility and readability of this subsection.
+The Commission recommends the removal of the capital letters used at the beginning of subsections (c)(1)(A) - (c) to improve readability.
+In addition, the Commission recommends dividing subsection (c)(1)(C) into additional subsections and removing seemingly extraneous language to improve the accessibility of this subsection.

-Proposed language appears in subsection (c)(1)(B) to address instances in which the taxpayer files a false or fraudulent return with the intent to evade tax and that filing results in the issuance of a refund.
+Proposed language appears in subsection (c)(1)(B) to address instances in which a taxpayer files a false or fraudulent return with the intent to evade tax and that filing results in the issuance of a refund.
 Staff seeks the direction of the Commission regarding the necessity of including this language in the statute.